U.S. Open 2021: Frequently Asked Questions

 What is the format of the U.S. Open?
 How many players are in the field?

 The U.S. Open is a four-round, 72-hole stroke-play championship, with a cut after 36 holes.
-There are 156 players in the field.
+Ordinarily, there are 156 players who compete but last year the field was reduced to 144 given the change in dates and the reduced daylight that comes with playing the championship in September.
+In 2021, it will return to a field of 156.

 If players are tied after 72 holes, how is the winner determined?

 Up until 2018, if players were tied after 72 holes of play at the U.S. Open, the winner was determined in an 18-hole stroke-play playoff on the Monday after the final round.
-The USGA changed the format to a two-hole aggregate playoff, which will be employed starting this year if necessary.
+The USGA has since changed the format to a two-hole aggregate playoff.
+If still tied after two holes, players will compete in sudden death until a winner is crowned.

 When was the last time an 18-hole playoff occurred?

-What type of course is Shinnecock Hills?
-Who designed it?
+What type of course is Torrey Pines South?

 How many U.S. Opens has Tiger Woods won?

-Tiger Woods has won three U.S. Opens, the last coming in 2008 at Torrey Pines, which was also the last of the 14 majors he has won in his career.
+Tiger Woods has won three U.S. Opens, the last coming in 2008 at Torrey Pines.
 He previously won the U.S. Open in 2002 at Bethpage Black and in 2000 at Pebble Beach, when he set the record for largest margin of victory in major championship history, winning by 15 strokes.

 Who has won the most U.S. Opens?